EpokTarren/beatrice/README.md

 `BEATRICE_FILES_PORT` sets the port for the file only server

+`BEATRICE_FILES_PORT` sets the port for the url only server, this is launched by the same command as the file only server

 `BEATRICE_FILES_USER` sets a user, whose files will be served on the file only server at host/file.ext as well as host/user/file.ext.
+This also applies to shortened links with the redirect server.

 [discord]: https://discord.com/
 [developers/applications]: https://discord.com/developers/applications